 D2C becomes a testing lab to get deeper insight from consumers, to gain feedback on new products, and to validate new strategies.

 Shelf space and merchandising can be an expensive and risky bet for untested/unproven products.
-With product development cycles that can range from 18-36 months before a consumer could purchase a product in store, CPG brands have embraced D2C in order to de-risk new product innovations and gain valuable consumer data and insights.
+With product development cycles that can range from 18-36 months before a consumer could purchase in-store, CPG brands have embraced D2C in order to de-risk new product innovations and gain valuable consumer data and insights.
 Many brands are now launching new products online through D2C channels before rolling them out to traditional brick and mortar stores.
 This strategy builds confidence in the product market fit and allows brands to be more focused in which products ‘earn’ valuable shelf space.

 Coca-Cola is perhaps one of the most iconic brands out there today.
-Based on the simple insight consumers often make their own blends when filling up a cup at the soda fountain, Coke launched Coke Freestyle, a unique soda fountain that enables consumers to mix and match flavors to make their own personalized drink each and every time.
+Based on the simple insight that consumers often make their own blends when filling up a cup at the soda fountain, Coke launched Coke Freestyle, a unique soda fountain that enables consumers to mix and match more flavors to make their own personalized drink each and every time.